-Build Your Coaching Business in 2015
+Build Your Coaching Business

 Running a coaching, consultancy, leadership or training business is one of the biggest joys and thrills.
 We’re in an industry which brings so many rewards: seeing people blossom personally and professionally; helping clients advance in their careers, business and relationships; helping teams and organisations flourish; boosting confidence, performance and wellbeing.
 You’re making a real positive impact in the world.

 At the same time you’re running your own business that also needs time, attention and work to succeed.
 The reality of making it work commercially, financially and personally for you can be tough.
 Like many small businesses many coaches find it challenging and fail to survive the first few years.
 However there are a number of things that you can do to boost your chances of success in the same way that you help your clients.
 The other good news is that you can achieve this in a way that’s true to you.

 Most of us who set up a coaching or consultancy business excel in the fields of people, training and development, coaching – not necessarily in finance, marketing and operations.
 Most of us – perhaps yourself included - have not run a business before and most of us did not learn these skills during our professional training.
 However there is a myth that suggests that business has to be hard-nosed, ultra competitive.
 There’s also a notion that you have to be someone else rather than yourself.